William-Robert-Robertson/WildCamera/Development_Environment/Image_Sensor_Integration.md

   │        <Select>    < Exit >    < Help >    < Save >    < Load >         │
   └─────────────────────────────────────────────────────────────────────────┘
 ```
-Building the modules takes about 5 minutes:
+Building the modules takes about 5 to 10 minutes:

 ```
-make modules
+sudo make modules
 # Completes without errors.
 ```

 ```
-# Go into the lib directory of the OS (lib is an abbreviation of library)
+# Go into the lib directory in the root file system of the OS (lib is an abbreviation of library)
 cd /lib

 # Create a backup of the modules subdirectory
-sudo cp -rp modules modules-original-backup-2-Aug-2025
+sudo cp -rp modules modules-original-backup-2-Aug-2025 sudo cp -rp modules modules-original-backup-4-Aug-2025

 ```
 Now back to the directory where we